-- A. WAIVER or ALTERATION of CONSENT PROCESS In addition to the scenario described in IRB Policy 18.3 (Emergency Use of a Test Article), the IRB may waive the requirement to obtain informed consent or approve a consent procedure that omits some, or alters some or all, of the required elements of informed consent subject to the conditions below: - 1.
+- A. WAIVER or ALTERATION of CONSENT PROCESS In addition to the scenarios described in IRB Policy 17.14, Planned Emergency Research at UAMS, and Policy 18.3, Emergency Use of a Test Article, the IRB may waive the requirement to obtain informed consent or approve a consent procedure that omits some, or alters some or all, of the required elements of informed consent subject to the conditions below: - 1.
 All of the following apply (see exception at d): - a.
 The research involves no more than minimal risk to subjects; - b.
 The waiver or alteration will not adversely affect the rights and welfare of the subjects; - c.
 The research could not practicably be carried out without the waiver or alteration; - d. (applicable only to non-FDA-regulated research; this criterion does not need to be met for FDA-regulated research) If the research involves using identifiable private information or identifiable biospecimens, the research could not practicably be carried out without using such information or biospecimens in an identifiable format; and - e.
 Whenever appropriate, the subjects or LAR will be provided with additional pertinent information after they have participated in the study.